Lucsantosg/CloudLogAnalysis/index.md

 ## Before you begin
 {: #prereqs}

 Create a [{{site.data.keyword.Bluemix_notm}} account](https://console.bluemix.net/registration/).
-Your user ID must be a member or an owner of a {{site.data.keyword.Bluemix_notm}} account with permissions to create Kubernetes clusters, deploy apps into clusters, and query the logs in {{site.data.keyword.Bluemix_notm}} for advanced analysis in Kibana.
+Your user ID must be a member or an owner of an {{site.data.keyword.Bluemix_notm}} account with permissions to create Kubernetes clusters, deploy apps into clusters, and query logs for advanced analysis in Kibana.

 Open a terminal session from where you can manage the Kubernetes cluster and deploy apps from the command line.
 The examples in this tutorial are given for an Ubuntu Linux system.